 Japanese food has a very special place in our hearts.
 We’ve been eager to develop more Japanese comfort dishes with our pressure cooker.
 Stay tune, as this chicken teriyaki rice bowl is just one of many more recipes we’re excited to share with you!

-We tested this One Pot Teriyaki Chicken and Rice Recipe using 3 different soy sauces (Kikkoman Tamari soy sauce, Lee Kim Kee Chinese light soy sauce, regular Kikkoman soy sauce), while we tested the best cooking time to make tender & moist bone-in chicken thighs with skin.
+We tested this Teriyaki Chicken and Rice Recipe using 3 different soy sauces (Kikkoman Tamari soy sauce, Lee Kim Kee Chinese light soy sauce, regular Kikkoman soy sauce), while we tested the best cooking time to make tender & moist bone-in chicken thighs with skin.
 We finally found success on our 5th try!! 😀

 - Chicken thighs (bone-in with skin)